 Borax crystals can melt in hot water, so be careful with your snowflake crystals when handling or storing.
 If you want to get rid of the Borax crystals that formed in the jar, simply place hot or boiling water into the jar and scrub out.

-How To Grow A Snowflake
+How To Grow A Snowflake with Borax Detergent

 These are great science project ideas because you can easily make the recipe for multiple kids and it’s interesting for a wide variety of age ranges for STEM lessons!
+(Be sure you help out little hands with this crystal snowflake project!)

-IMPORTANT TIP FOR YOUR BORAX SNOWFLAKES: Be sure to use a large glass jar wide enough and deep enough so that your snowflake doesn’t touch the bottom or sides.
+IMPORTANT CRAFT TIP FOR YOUR BORAX SNOWFLAKES: Be sure to use a large glass jar wide enough and deep enough so that your snowflake doesn’t touch the bottom or sides.
 If you don’t, the crystals can grow and completely overtake the jar and you’ll just have a (beautiful) dense jar of crystals that swallowed up your snowflake!

 Borax Snowflake